sbb-design-systems/lyne-components/src/components/sbb-skiplink-list/readme.md

-The `<sbb-skiplink-list>` is a collection of hidden `sbb-link`s that become visible only when focused, for example using the TAB-key.
-It has an optional `<sbb-title>` element, which is visually hidden too, but it's read from screen-readers.
+The `<sbb-skiplink-list>` is a component that can be used to collect one or more hidden `sbb-link`s, which become visible only when focused, e.g., using the `Tab` key.

-When `<sbb-skiplink-list>` contains multiple link elements, only one of them is shown (the focused one), while the others stay visually hidden.
+When the component contains multiple link elements, only one of them is shown (the focused one), while the others stay visually hidden.

-The default `z-index` of the component is set to `1000`; to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-skiplink-z-index`.

-## Usage
+It has an optional `sbb-title` element, which is visually hidden too, but it's read from screen-readers, and it can be set using the `title-content` property.

 ```html
 <sbb-skiplink-list title-level="2" title-content="Title text">